Eye HealthLifestyle Topics

 To prevent computer eyestrain, follow the 20-20-20 rule: Every 20 minutes, look at an object 20 feet away for 20 seconds.

 A baseline eye exam is recommended at age 40, when the signs of disease and changes in vision may start to occur.

 Cosmetic Iris Implants Carry Risk of Permanent Eye Damage, Vision Loss

 From Van Morrison ("Brown Eyed Girl") to Elton John ("Blue Eyes") to Erykah Badu ("Green Eyes"), eye color has given many people something to sing about.
 Yet not everyone is happy with the way their eye color defines them.
 Colored contact lenses are a popular way to at least temporarily make your brown eyes blue, green or another color.
 Until recently, permanent eye-color change has not been possible, but now a new procedure does more than just change the eyes' color, it frequently damages them just as permanently.

 Eye color is determined by the iris, a colored ring of muscle fibers behind the clear cornea and in front of the lens.
 Iris implants are marketed on the Internet as a safe way to change your eye color, but studies of people who've had the procedure show iris implants can seriously damage eyes and vision.
 In one case, a patient lost most of her natural irises in both eyes.
 As a result, she suffered severe light sensitivity and lost much of her vision.

-"Some online discussions say the procedure is safe, claiming that 'the technology used is similar to that used to treat cataracts'; this is inaccurate as well as misleading," says ophthalmologist James Tsai, M.D., a glaucoma specialist at Yale University who has led research on iris implants.
+"Some online discussions say the procedure is safe, claiming that 'the technology used is similar to that used to treat cataracts.'
+This is inaccurate as well as misleading," says ophthalmologist James Tsai, M.D., a clinical spokesperson for the American Academy of Ophthalmology who has published research on the medical complications of iris implants.
 "We strongly caution people against having cosmetic iris implant surgery."